bloominstituteoftechnology/java-transportation/README.md

 HorseFromVehicle{name='Trigger', fuel=20}
 ```

-Do note that while an Egyptian pharaoh is spelled with a aoh, the horse American Pharoah is spelled with a oah.
+Do note that while an Egyptian pharaoh is spelled with a *aoh*, the horse American Pharoah is spelled with a *oah*.